 - Check whether two people are related, for example, your parents.

 - Determine family connections as far back as possible by carrying out X-chromosome comparisons.

 On PROMETHEASE.com, you can upload your raw DNA data directly from your computer or import it from 23andme.
-The platform also accepts uploaded data in many formats from most DNA testing services including FTDNA and AncestryDNA.
+The platform also accepts uploaded data from most DNA testing services, including FTDNA and AncestryDNA.

 The analysis takes around 15 minutes, after which you will receive a personalized report that summarizes the important details of the data and directs you to the scientific literature to learn more.

 The report provides genealogical details to help you learn more about your ancestry and health information regarding your genetic risks for certain illnesses such as Alzheimer’s.